oVirt/ovirt-site/source/feature/upgrademanager.html.md

 #### Make it ease to know whether a host has an available update, and what cluster levels this update supports

+Currently, for oVirt-node, it already shows you that there is an upgrade available, by an alert on the bottom of the general sub-tab.
+We can add a similar alert also for regular hosts, showing more details on the cluster level as well.
+Once the host is moved to maintenance, the option to "upgrade" will be shown and enabled in the host context menu.

 #### Allow the user to upgrade a specific host automatically

 #### Allow the user to do a rolling cluster upgrade, either to a higher cluster level, or to a new version that supports the current one